-If you have any questions concerning powers of attorney, living wills and advanced medical directives, you should contact an experienced estate planning attorney.
+If you have any questions concerning Social Security claims, you should consult an experience Social Security attorney.

 Kent S. DeJean

 One of the biggest mistakes that people make in applying for Social Security benefits is that they believe and assume that the Social Security Administration is their advocate.
 They believe that the Social Security Administration is advocating for them and taking care of their cases.
 The truth is that the Social Security Administration is a federal administrative body to administer claims.
 Don’t get me wrong.
 The people that work with the Social Security Administration are good hard-working people.

 But the Social Security Administration is not the claimant’s attorney.
 Although the Social Security Administration will assist to some degree in getting medical evidence, it is the responsibility of the clamant to obtain and submit medical evidence.
 The Social Security Administration will not assist a person in advocating the claimant’s claims.
 Without an attorney, claimant’s find that they are representing themselves.
 They will find that their claims have been denied because evidence was not received or important parts of their cases were not submitted.
 To add insult to injury, it is difficult to appeal these decisions.

 It is very important that a claimant consult with an experienced attorney that handles Social Security cases.
 A claimant’s case is important to them.
 The process in obtaining benefits is a long one and often times, the claimant is experiencing financial distress.
 Time is of the essence.
 So, it is important that claimant make the most of their opportunity to make sure that their cases are being properly presented.